whitesource-ps/ws-sbom-generator/README.md

 ## Installation
 1. Download and unzip the tool.
+2. Install requirements: `pip install -r sbom_report/reqirements.txt`
-2. Edit the file **sbom_extra.json** with the appropriate values to complete the report:
+3. Edit the file **sbom_extra.json** with the appropriate values to complete the report:

 ## Usage
 ```